Mucus In Throat

 .
 A high dairy intake may result in thicker mucus and increased mucus production when battling phlegm.

-Researchers found that lemon, ginger, and garlic-containing foods and drinks can ease coughs, colds, and excess mucus.
+Researchers found that foods and drinks containing lemon, ginger, and garlic can ease coughs, colds, and excess mucus.

 Stay Warm:

 Keep your body warm to prevent illness.
-You can consume warm liquids, take hot showers, wrap blankets around yourself, or lay out clothing.
+You can consume warm liquids, take hot showers, wrap blankets around yourself, or lie out clothing.

 Use a Humidifier.
 Steam, which adds moisture to the air, can clear phlegm and congestion